deadlydog/Invoke-MsBuild/readme.md

 ```

 Cleans then Builds the given C# project.
-A window displaying the output from MsBuild will be shown so the user can view the progress of the build.
+A window displaying the output from MsBuild will be shown so the user can view the progress of the build without it polluting their current terminal window.

 ---